tsamala3/1600/README.md

 Author: Trisha Samala

 ##
-On this website, you can acquire new foundational IT skills, enhance your understanding, become acquainted with technologies such as GitHub, SVGs, cybersecurity, audio, digital displays, RAM, and more.
+On this website, you can acquire new foundational IT skills, enhance your understanding, become acquainted with technologies such as GitHub, SVGs, digital displays, RAM, and more.
 This information is intended to help beginners learn basic skills in the categories below.

 1. [Digital Information](DigitalInformation.md)
 2. [SVG](SVG.md)